Joel Embiid injury update: 76ers superstar cleared to make preseason debut

-Joel Embiid injury update: 76ers superstar cleared to make preseason debut vs. Timberwolves after surgery
+Joel Embiid injury update: 76ers superstar scores 14 points during preseason debut vs. Minnesota

 The Sixers have been snake-bitten recently, but getting Embiid back before the start of the regular season is a positive step